 Warrior Foundation Freedom Station aspires to be the leading force in assisting, honoring and supporting the military men and women who have so bravely served and sacrificed for our country.
 We are committed to supporting our warriors in a variety of ways, providing quality-of-life items and numerous support services designed to assist them and their families during recovery.

 Warrior Foundation Freedom Station assists four main groups of Warriors: (1) The seriously injured returning home from war; (2) those suffering from post-traumatic stress (PTS) and/or traumatic brain injury (TBI); (3) those undergoing physical or occupational therapy; (4) and warriors who have been medically retired and remain in our community

-To serve this last group in particular, Warrior Foundation Freedom Station pioneered a new approach and created Freedom Station – a unique recovery transition center and housing facility and housing facility that provides injured Warriors with the acclimation time, guidance and resources to successfully make the transition from military service to civilian life.
+To serve this last group in particular, Warrior Foundation Freedom Station pioneered a new approach and created Freedom Station – a unique recovery transition center and housing facility that provides injured Warriors with the acclimation time, guidance and resources to successfully make the transition from military service to civilian life.

 We vow to be a “Hand-up and not a Handout.”